micro/network/README.md

 ## Architecture

-The network is a globally distributed network based on existing open source technology developed by micro and others.
+The network is a globally distributed network based on existing open source technology developed by Micro and others.
 It provides the core requirements for collaborative service development at scale.
 This includes a common communication protocol, service discovery system, secure governance, service runtime and resource exchange model.

 ### High Level

-At the high level we're using the open source micro toolkit as the foundation for an overlay network on the internet and a platform for micro services.
+At the high level we're using the open source Micro platform as the foundation for an overlay network on the internet and a runtime for Micro services.
-Each user runs a local node which provides access to the network, a runtime for running services, a local http api gateway and web browser.
+Each user runs a local node which provides access to the network, a runtime for running services, a local api gateway and web browser.

 ![Architecture](images/arch1.jpg)